Farming

 Selling a farm - The complete guide

-Selling a farm is an important stage in a farmer's life.
-And above all, it's a process that generates a great deal of stress for the seller.
+The sale of a farm is a major step in a farmer's life.
+Above all, it is a process that generates a lot of stress for a seller.

-We take stock of all the important factors involved and answer the most frequently asked questions when it comes to passing on your farm: when should you put it up for sale, how do you prepare your farm, find a buyer, sell the assets or shares in your company, rent or sell the land, etc.
+An overview of all the important elements and answers to the most frequent questions for transferring a farm: When should you put it up for sale, how to prepare your operation, finding a buyer, selling assets or company shares, leasing or selling land, ...

 When is the right time to sell?